FUNNY AND INSPIRING:

 Meet your Opening Session presenters.

-One of the highlights of Opening Session are our special featured guests!
-This year, you will get to hear an inspiring presentation at from our keynote speaker, Chris Singleton.
+One of the highlights of the Opening Session is our special featured guests!
+This year, you will get to hear an inspiring presentation from our keynote speaker, Chris Singleton.
 For the entertainment of the night, laugh and cry at the hilarious musings of our flexible performer, Jonathan Burns.
 Check out more below!

 Who is presenting?

 This year our guest presenter is Jason LeVasseur – a leadership speaker, summer camp program director, award-winning music performer, & the creator of The Rock Star Project®.
 Jason has released 13 CDs and won 18 music performance awards.
 He has shared the stage with Train, John Mayer, The Dave Matthews Band, and Maroon 5, traveling the world as a performing artist.
 Today Jason will help us celebrate what makes us all Rock Star Student Leaders.

 Born with the gifts of flexibility, curiosity, and goofiness, Jonathan Burns now uses these unique talents to astonish audiences around the globe.
 Over the course of his career, Jonathan has appeared on America’s Got Talent, The Late Late Show with James Corden, Daniel Tiger’s Neighborhood, and Many More!
 He’s been dubbed “Extremely funny” by The New York Times, and was named “Variety Artist of the Year” by Campus Activities Magazine, TWICE!
 When he’s not performing he can usually be found in an airport terminal or spending time with his beautiful family.